 The researcher responsible for the control of data considers the results of verification and then contacts the data supplier and requests the verification of suspicious data and, if necessary, the approval to eliminate the data from the database.
 The supplier sends the corrected data to the ISKO data administrator who stores the corrected data to the database.

 In some cases the suspicious data, confirmed by the suppliers as erroneous, are identified by the respective researcher responsible for data control with error codes and are sent to the database administrator for elimination.
-In the future applications for recording the error values will be used again; the suspicious values will be eliminated from the ISKO database tables and transferred to error tables.
-The records about such transfers will be archived.
-The error tables will include the respective error codes.
+At present the application for recording the error values can be used; the suspicious values are eliminated from the ISKO database tables and transferred to error tables.
+The records about such transfers are archived.